Documentation

 • Offline-Capable: All functionality works without internet connection

-• Privacy by Design: No data transmission to servers
+• Privacy by Design: No data transmission to servers—including AI inference

 • Progressive Enhancement: PWA capabilities for installable app experience